 Somebody has to do it!
-They produce approximately one bark apiece every two seconds, so if I else?

-I else?

-Leave them in there for say, 45 minutes, then open the door, I get knocked several feet they be load backward by the escaping force of 2,700 accumulated barks.
+They produce approximately one bark apiece every two seconds, so if I else? leave them in there for say, 45 minutes, then open the door, I get knocked several feet - Hyperbole-backward by the escaping force of 2,700 accumulated barks.

 Sometimes prospective buyers come to our house to look at it, and we have to go hide in the they aren't Everglades with the workmen.
 Buyers don't want you hanging around when they look at your supposed to house, because they feel free to make frank observations such as, "What are these?
-Toenails?" be around they would make this remark in my office, which contains many large unexplored toenail deposits that have built up over the years because I'm a professional writer, which means I they have sentences to appear in my brain.
+Toenails?" be around they would make this remark in my office, which contains many large unexplored toenail deposits that have built up over the years because I'm a professional writer, which means I they perbole spend as many as five hours a day engaged in foot maintenance while waiting for professional sentences to appear in my brain.
 But the rest of the house is looking real nice, thanks to Beth.
 In fact, she put some magazines on a table in a fan arrangement.
-This is of course one of the early symptoms of the dread June Cleaver Disease, which ultimately leads to the appearance, in your
+This is of course one of the early symptoms of the dread June Cleaver Disease, which ultimately leads to the appearance, in your ideas.

-Hyperbolic bathroom, of soap shaped like fruit.
+Hyperbole bathroom, of soap shaped like fruit.
 So I'm hoping we sell this house soon.
 Make us an offer.